 This unscrupulous brawler gave the ashigaru a shady image, which was cemented when they burned down the area that was to become Kyoto during the Onin War.
 They were branded as a dangerous, almost criminal element.
 Samurai tolerated them only because they were necessary for war.
 This is why we never hear about them except in the background of tales about samurai.
 Japanese writers were more interested in writing about the noble warrior class than peasant mercenaries.

 But Japanese warfare was heating up and ashigaru had become proto-soldiers.
 The samurai were always a well-trained fighting force, but once large numbers of ashigaru mercenaries entered the fray, warfare intensified.
 The ashigaru were now semi-professional, and somewhat competent in a variety of weapons.
 One of which, the uchigatana, would help forge samurai into what they later became.

 Early accounts had samurai battles being private duels that moved through a series of weapons and ended in hand to hand brawling.
 While these stories were certainly exaggerated, what we can clearly see was that they didn't have any special preference for swords.
-Katana actually evolved from an ashigaru weapon called an uchigatana.
-It was essentially a cheap, disposable katana.
-Uchigatana were worn like the typical katana we know today, at the hip.
-So they could be both drawn and used to strike in the same motion.
+Katana actually evolved from an ashigaru weapon called an uchigatana, which was essentially a cheap, disposable katana.
+Uchigatana could be both drawn and used to strike in the same motion.

-Samurai, meanwhile, had been using a different type of sword called a tachi, which was worn on the back.
-Drawing and striking required two separate motions.
-As Japanese warfare began to become more fierce, samurai needed a faster sword.
+Samurai, meanwhile, had been using an earlier type of sword called a tachi, which required two separate motions to draw and strike.
+As Japanese warfare became more fierce, samurai needed a faster sword.
 They quickly adopted the ashigaru uchigatana, which later evolved into "the soul of the samurai."